haskell-text/text-display/README.md

 The `display` library offers a way for developers to print a textual representation of datatypes that does not have to abide by the rules of the [Show typeclass][Show].

-If you need some more instances from `base` or

 ## Examples